Top 10 BI Tools in 2026 (with Pricing, AI Features & Enterprise Fit)

 Overview:

 Looker, part of Google Cloud, is a modern BI and analytics platform that helps businesses explore, analyze, and share real-time data at scale.
-It’s built for organizations that need customizable, embedded analytics with a governed data foundation.
+It’s built for organizations that need customizable, embedded analytics with a governed data foundation, making it a strong choice among looker like business intelligence platforms.

 Key Features: